-- a child might become sexually active at a young age - they might be promiscuous - they could use sexual language or know information that you wouldn't expect them to.
+- a child might become sexually active at a young age

+- they might be promiscuous

+- using sexual language or know information that you wouldn't expect them to.

-Have physical symptoms
+- Have physical symptoms

 - anal or vaginal soreness

 - an unusual discharge

 - sexually transmitted infection (STI)

 - pregnancy.

-Neglect:
+Neglect